MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 ## Select data-relocation automation

-If you used infrastructure as code to relocate your stateful service, you’ll need to pick a data relocation tool to move the data.
+If you used infrastructure as code to relocate your stateful service, you’ll need to pick a data-relocation tool to move the data.

 **Geo-replication.** Active geo-replication is a business continuity solution.
 You can perform quick disaster recovery of individual databases if a regional disaster or large-scale outage occurs.
 Once geo-replication is set up, you can initiate a geo-failover to a geo-secondary in a different Azure region.
 For more information, see [geo-replication](/azure/azure-sql/database/active-geo-replication-overview).